tellor-io/dataSpecs/types/GasPriceOracle.md

 ## Suggested Data Sources

-Where can reporters retrieve the query's response?
-Are there APIs available so reporters can programmatically retrieve the data for your query's expected response?
-Are there multiple possible sources for the expected response?

 Owlracle provides a "gas price history" API.
 It aggregates gas prices between timestamps, which can be used to calculate a median.
 It supports the following networks:
 - Ethereum